sheshankgujjari/jenkins-installation-steps/Jenkins-Inetgration-With-Server.md

 Your public key has been saved in /root/.ssh/id_rsa.pub.

 5. Copy the private key from ```/root/.ssh/id_rsa```
+6. Copy the public key to the authorized_keys to authenticate with the target server cat id_rsa.pub >> ~/.ssh/authorized_keys

 ### Using Publish Over SSH plugin